terranodo/tegola-docs/content/configuration/index.md

 ## Provider Layers

-Provider Layers are referenced by [Map Layers](#map-layers) using the dot syntax `provder_name.provider_layer_name` (i.e. `my_postgis.rivers`).
+Provider Layers are referenced by [Map Layers](#map-layers) using the dot syntax `provider_name.provider_layer_name` (i.e. `my_postgis.rivers`).
 Provider Layers are required to have a `name` and will typically have additional parameters which are specific to that Provider.
 A Provider Layer has the following top level configuration parameters:

 | Param              | Required | Description                                       |
 |--------------------|:--------:|--------------------------------------------------:|